On the Complexity of Exact Counting of Dynamically Irreducible Polynomials: Introduction

 In particular, $\DI_q(1) = \DI_q$.

 Furthermore, we use $\sDI^*_q(r)$ to denote the subset $\sDI_q(r)$ consisting of \emph{monic} quadratic polynomials and also use $\DI_q^*(r) = \#\sDI_q^*(r)$ for its cardinality.

 Let $M(q)$ and $M^*(q)$ be the size of the largest set of dynamically irreducible non-monic and monic quadratic polynomials, respectively.
-We remark that we have renamed $M(q)$ of~\cite{H-BM} to $M^*(q)$.
-Then Heath-Brown and Micheli~\cite{H-BM} have shown that $M^*(q) \le 32q(\log q)^4$, while for infinitely many fields $\F_q$ we have $M^*(q) \ge 0.5 (\log q)^2$.
+Because we consider both the monic and non-monic cases, $M^*(q)$ in this paper correspond to $M(q)$ in the paper by Heath-Brown and Micheli~\cite{H-BM}, who have proven that $M^*(q) \le 32q(\log q)^4$ in general, while for infinitely many finite fields $M^*(q) \ge 0.5 (\log q)^2$.

 It is easy that the bound~\eqref{eq:Gamma3} below implies $M(q) \le q^{3/2+o(1)}$.
 On the other hand, in Example~\ref{ex:DI poly} we present an explicit family of quadratic polynomials which shows that $M(q)\ge(q-1)/2$ for infinitely many $q$ (namely for those for which $-1$ a square in $\F_q$).
 Thus in the case of arbitrary polynomials the gap between upper and lower bounds is less dramatic than the exponential gap in the case of monic polynomials.

 We note that the proof of Theorem~\ref{thm:counting} is based on the close link between the sets $\sDI_q = \sDI_q(1)$ and $\sDI^*_q= \sDI_q^*(1)$, see Lemma~\ref{lem:monic} below.
 On the other hand, for $r \ge 2$ there does not seem to be any close relation between $\sDI_q(r)$ and $\sDI_q^*(r)$.
 Accordingly, in this case our result is weaker than for $r=1$.